Craft4Cube/OpenLightController/README.md

 # OpenLightController
 OpenLightController is an I2C controlled, RGB-Strip controller.
 It does RGB fades and gradients without extra load on the I2C master.

+## Note
+OpenLightController reqiures the FastLED library.
+See http://fastled.io/

 # Protocol
 OpenLightController uses the I2C standard for communications.
 By default it listens on address 0x10.